Stavroskiig/geyser-time-series-analysis/README.md

-# old-faithfull-time-series-analysis

-# Time Series Analysis - Old Faithful
+# Time Series Analysis - Old Faithful Geyser

 This repository contains the analysis of time series data related to the eruptions of the Old Faithful geyser.
 The analysis was conducted as part of the "Time Series" course assignment for the academic year 2022/23 at the Department of Electrical and Computer Engineering.